-A practical foreign exchange and currency guide on sending money and travel to Saint Barthelemy
+A practical foreign exchange and currency guide to Saint Barthelemy

 There’s a reason why celebrities, models, socialites, and the It-crowd consistently retreat to the tropical paradise of St. Barth’s.
 The island, an overseas collectivity of France, blends the sophistication of St.-Tropez with the laissez-fare Caribbean lifestyle—which means it’s exclusive yet totally unpretentious.
 Walk into any beachfront restaurant, for instance, and you’ll see well-dressed women with Birkins eating lunch beside sandy, barefoot beachgoers; walk into a club wearing jean cutoffs and no one will raise an eyebrow.
 It’s a specific brand of laid-back luxury that breeds instant converts.
 Make one trip, and you’ll find yourself immediately hooked.

 With such a dreamlike setting, St-Barth is, unsurprisingly, a destination of choice for the rich, famous and beautiful for its laid-back tempo, luxurious small-scale hotels, designer-label boutiques and outstanding restaurants.
 But although St-Barth is undeniably an expensive destination, all beaches are accessible, public and free, and activities from surfing, windsurfing and kitesurfing, to sailing, diving and snorkeling are all possible here.
 If you visit outside of high season, you can score fantastic accommodation deals.